 One of the ways you can obtain LENVIMA® is through our Specialty Pharmacy Partners.

 LENVIMA® is available through 2 Specialty Pharmacies that will mail the medication directly to you.
-Patients receiving LENVIMA® from these Specialty Pharmacies, Accredo or Biologics, will be automatically enrolled in our Enhanced Patient Support Program which will provide help throughout the treatment journey.
+Patients receiving LENVIMA® from these Specialty Pharmacies, Accredo or Biologics, will be automatically enrolled in our Enhanced Patient Support Program upon consent which will provide help throughout the treatment journey.
 Please see below for a list of services that are provided through the Enhanced Patient Support Program.

 Coverage and financial assistance for LENVIMA® are also facilitated by eligible physician office/clinic or hospital pharmacies through participating distributors.